mariollesta/mariollesta/README.md

 Hi!
 My name is Mario and I have a bachelor's degree in Telecommunication Technologies Engineering at the University Carlos III of Madrid since 2022.

-I am working at Cipherbit where I am gaining experience in QA testing automation and Linux environments administration.
+I am working at Cipherbit where I am gaining experience in QA testing automation and Linux systems.

-I am passionate about software development and DevOps, so my goal is to continue to grow in the aforementioned fields facing new challenges that contribute to a sustainable improvement of the world we live in.
+I am passionate about software development, so my goal is to continue to grow and facing new challenges.

 ##
 ## Tech Stack: